bartdesmet/csharplang/spec/expressions.md

 Each of these operators compares the numeric values of the two decimal operands and returns a `bool` value that indicates whether the particular relation is `true` or `false`.
 Each decimal comparison is equivalent to using the corresponding relational or equality operator of type `System.Decimal`.

+> __Expression Tree Conversion Translation Steps__
+>
+> For purposes of expression tree conversion of decimal comparison, `method` is defined as the static method defined on `System.Decimal` implementing the operator.

 ### Boolean equality operators

 The predefined boolean equality operators are: